bnrobinson93/bible-brad/content/Give to new Christians.md

 ---
-title: Give to New Christians
 updated: 2025-01-23T21:55:32-06:00
 date: 2025-01-23T21:55:32-06:00
 ---
+# Give to new Christians
 In [[2 Corinthians|2 Cor]] 11, Paul mentions that kids should not save for their parents (meaning spiritual leaders).
 Rather, the parents should save for the kids.
 I'm so saying, he sets a precedent for himself that new Christians should never have to pay for learning, it is the responsibility of the learned to give it freely, at the teachers own expense.
 # Links:

 202409122310